 Horses that are ridden with a high head and hollow back or trained under saddle too young are more likely to develop kissing spine.
 [4]

-If the horse’s topline and back are weak and unable to carry a rider properly, the dorsal spinous processes are not able to lift and spread.
+If the horse’s topline and back are weak and unable to carry a rider properly, the dorsal spinous processes are not able to lift and spread apart, leaving ample space between them.

-This can continue until the bones rub together or fuse, resulting in extreme pain.
+This can continue until the bones rub together or fuse, resulting in extreme pain and limited range of motion.
 [6]

 Negative Plantar Angle of the Hind Feet